 Flatulence is rather like the blues: everyone gets it at one point or another, and shaking it can be a challenge.
 Granted, a little gas presents little to no danger for Baby – the average baby breaks wind between 13 and 21 times every day.
 Burps are due to swallowed air, which Bean swallows while eating, sucking on a pacifier, or even while crying.
 Flatulence usually occurs because of gas produced in the intestines from the milk consumed.
 These miniature toots can come down to swallowing air, digestion, or even sucking on a pacifier.
 In many cases, Baby will calm down almost immediately after passing gas.
 But bottling up these fumes can be uncomfortable for someone so small.
-Thankfully, there are several low-impact steps you can take to help him expel any excess gas, or cut down production altogether.
+Thankfully, there are several low-impact steps you can take to help them expel any excess gas, or cut down production altogether.

 The leisurely diner

-Undigested sugars are among the most common gas-causing culprits, so you’ll want to make sure that Baby isn’t consuming his dinner too quickly.
+Undigested sugars are among the most common gas-causing culprits, so you’ll want to make sure that Baby isn’t consuming their dinner too quickly.
 Breastfeeding mothers can ease the flow by briefly removing their baby from the breast and allowing the stream of milk to slow down before resuming nursing.
 If Baby has just begun bottle feeding, using a smaller grade of nipple should slow down the flow.

 The anti-gas diet

 There is no evidence that a diet that could cause gas for the mother – such as beans, cauliflower, broccoli – will also cause gas for Baby, so try other approaches before restricting your diet.
 A few babies do develop food intolerances, most commonly against dairy in the mother’s diet, which can cause stomach discomfort and bloody stools.

 The tummy rub